Supporting information (online component) for

 • Chris Barrington-Leigh, McGill University: .

-• Adam Millard-Ball, University of California, Santa Cruz: adammb@g.ucla.edu
+• Adam Millard-Ball, University of California, Los Angeles: adammb@g.ucla.edu